 "Observations" are simulation results that are reported at particular times and locations of interest to the user.
-In previous versions of SUTRA (2.0 and earlier), observations could be made only at nodes, and only at the beginning/end of time steps.
-In this version of SUTRA (2.1), observations can be made at any point within the model domain and at any time within the simulated period.
+In SUTRA version 2.0 and earlier versions, observations could be made only at nodes, and only at the beginning/end of time steps.
+Beginning with SUTRA version 2.1, observations can be made at any point within the model domain and at any time within the simulated period.
 SUTRA interpolates results in space using finite-element basis functions to compute pressure (p) and concentration or temperature (U), and the unsaturated functions in subroutine UNSAT to compute saturation ( $S_w$ ) from the interpolated value of p.
 Results are interpolated linearly in time between the beginning and end of a time step.